Doubling property for biLipschitz homogeneous geodesic surfaces: Consequences of the doubling property

-Hence, from (\ref{measure 1 less measure 2}), we have that the exists $\gamma > 0$, such that, for all $ \eps > 0$, In conclusion, $\mu_1$ is smaller than $\gamma \mu_2$ on every small ball so the same is true on every open set and on every Borel set.
+Hence, from (\ref{measure 1 less measure 2}), we have that there exists $\gamma > 0$, such that, for all $ \eps > 0$, In conclusion, $\mu_1$ is smaller than $\gamma \mu_2$ on every small ball, so the same is true on every open set and thus on every Borel set.
 The symmetric hypothesis on $\mu_1$ and $ \mu_2$ gives us the other inequality too.